 Mandate: Build experiments that support the company’s mission but don’t fit well into the priorities of Engineering.

 We will iterate on an approval process for new experiments.
 We want to enable experiment proposals to come from anywhere within Sourcegraph, but also note that our current bandwidth for experiments is intentionally limited and we don’t expect this bandwidth to exceed more than 1% of our overall investment in Engineering.
 For now, we are working on doctree and won’t have bandwidth to take on additional experiments in .

 Successful experiments should aspirationally aim to “graduate” into the product organization.
 This process will be “pull” rather than “push”, meaning it is at the discretion of product leaders to evaluate when an experiment has demonstrated enough validation.
 No changes to the main codebase will be made until this agreement is reached.
 The experiment owner is expected to help in whatever capacity is needed through this transition.

 Q: How are experiments proposed and approved?
 A: Just DM Beyang with your idea, but bear in mind the earlier note about bandwidth.
-Beyang will approve experiments, with sign-off from Christina or Nick to ensure there isn’t a conflict with the product roadmap.
+Beyang will approve experiments, with sign-off from your manager to ensure there isn’t a conflict with the product roadmap.

 Q: How many people are working on this?
 A: Beyang and Stephen.